Copyright © 2019 Doctor Chuck Radis. All Rights Reserved

 Marty Kane went on to medical school and became…. a psychiatrist.
 He is the same weight he hiked the trail at: 135 pounds Since his recent retirement, he has embarked on a second career as a close-up magician, which suites him to a T. He recently gathered together his favorite sleight- of-hand card tricks into a book: Card ChiKANEry.
 You can buy it on Amazon.

 Soon after Roy left the Appalachian trail in Vermont, he went to business school and settled into a long career with the Federal Reserve Bank.
-He married, raised a family, and successfully quit smoking.
+He married, raised a family, has a gaggle of grandchildren, and successfully quit smoking.
 I suspect he enjoys a can of Coca Cola now and then.
 Now retired, in his spare-time he enjoys building wooden decks.
 He has never backpacked again.

-Recently, I transitioned to day hikes.
+Recently, I have transitioned to day hikes.
 I call it section hiking, light.
-Once or twice a year, Sandi and I drive from Maine to an unhiked portion of the Appalachian Trail.
+Once or twice a year, Sandi and I drive from our home in Maine to an unhiked portion of the Appalachian Trail.
 We check into a motel.
-The next morning, she drops me off where the trail cuts across a paved road, then she visits a commercial cave or local museum before parking the car at our rendezvous, 10 to 12 miles down the trail and hikes in to meet me.
+The next morning, she drops me off where the trail cuts across a road, before she visits a commercial cave or local museum and then drives to our rendezvous, 10 to 15 miles down the trail, and hikes in to meet me.
+Last year, I hiked 68 miles over 5 days; the year before 75.
+I’ve finished Pennsylvania and this year hope to reach Damascus, Virginia.
 Each year, the number of unhiked miles on the trail shrinks, but I suspect I’m running out of time.
-Knee surgery, foot surgeries, plates, and screws have slowed me down.
+Knee surgery and foot surgeries, replete with plates, and screws have slowed me down.
 Of course, it doesn’t really matter if I finish, but I’ll keep picking away until I simply can’t.

-On a recent trip to Pennsylvania, we pull off on the shoulder of a mountain road where a white blaze confirms that the rutted path cutting into the forest is the Appalachian Trail.
-Sandi confirms that my First-Aid kit is packed and reminds me that it wouldn’t hurt to take a Tylenol.
-She asks, “Do you have your phone?”
-I check my pockets and remember: the cell phone is at the motel, by our bed, on the nightstand.
+On a recent trip south, we pulled off on the shoulder of a gravel mountain road where a bright white blaze confirmed that the rutted path cutting into the forest was the Appalachian Trail.
+Sandi checked my First-Aid kit and reminded me that it wouldn’t hurt to take a Tylenol.
+She asked, “Do you have your phone?”
+I checked my pockets and remembered: the cell phone is at the motel, by our bed, on the nightstand.
 Oh well.
-Before disappearing into the woods, I turn and wave.
+Some things never change.
+Before disappearing into the woods, I turned and waved.
 The trail points uphill through old-growth white pine and red oak.
 My mind slowly empties out.
 Through the forest canopy, I see a bank of clouds racing in from the west.
-It looks like rain.
+Rain drops out of the sky and I look back, my muddy imprints slowly filling with water.
+I snug up my poncho and lean into the hill.
+I’m in for it now.